Simplified IRS Form 3115 Preparation

 Audit protection is included in all of our cost segregation studies and provided at no additional cost to the client.

-Let RE Cost Seg handle the intricacies of your Form 3115 preparation, so you can focus on growing your real estate portfolio.
+Let R.E.
+Cost Seg handle the intricacies of your Form 3115 preparation, so you can focus on growing your real estate portfolio.

 Implement cost segregation results without amending prior tax returns.